-This study reinforces the contributions of Classical predictors of LVFWR after myocardial infarction (AMI) in Indian setup, viz: advanced age, female delayed presentation, gender, presence hypertension, first acute MI and cardiogenic shock at the time of presentation.
-Majority of LVFWR had single vessel disease predominantly LAD. β-blocker usage was considerably less in LVFWR patients.
+This study reinforces the contributions of Classical predictors of LVFWRafter myocardial infarction (AMI) in Indian setup, viz: advanced age, female gender, delayed presentation, presence of hypertension, first acute MI and cardiogenic shock at the time of presentation.
+Majority of LVFWR had single vessel disease predominantly LAD. β -blocker usage was considerably less in LVFWR patients.
 As majority of LVFWR patients had undergone thrombolysis, it is conceptualized that reduction of LVFWR may be achieved with PTCA in place of thrombolysis.
-This study underscores the fact that PTCA should be the modality of choice in the treatment of STEMI for prevention of complications like LVFWR.
+Thisstudy underscores the fact that PTCA should be the modality of choice in the treatment of STEMI for prevention of complications like LVFWR.